SumoLogic/sumologic-documentation/docs/contributing/templates/c2c-source.md

 ### JSON example

 <!--
-Create and Add the JSON config in the dropbox and import it here.
+Create and add the JSON config in the dropbox and import it here.
 -->

 <CodeBlock language="json">{MyComponentSource}</CodeBlock>